Author Topic: Programming (Read 1689 times)

 I recommend Ruby, but replace ruby in that URL with whatever other language you like.
 That's a good starting place.

-welcome to geekhack -- where we like to type -- but don\'t care about reading
+Welcome to geekhack -- where we like to type -- but don't care so much about reading.

 Offline keyboardlover